trong19130249/newspaper/README.md

-# newspaper
+# Mdb5AngularUiKitProAdvanced

-## Ngo Tan Trong 19130249

-## Le Nguyen Duc Hung 19130082 !!

-## Pham Anh Tuan 19130257

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.4.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files.

 ## Code scaffolding